Righteousness: Hinduism

-The Ramayana is one of the two great Indian epics.
-It tells about life in India around and offers models in dharma.
+The Ramayana is one of the two major Indian epics.
+It tells about life in ancient India and offers models in dharma.
 The hero, Rama, lived his whole life by the rules of dharma; this is why he is considered heroic.
 When Rama was a young boy, he was the perfect son.
-Later, he was an ideal husband to his faithful wife, Sita, and a responsible ruler of Aydohya.
+Later, he was an ideal husband to his faithful wife, Sita, and a responsible ruler of Ayodhya.
 Each episode of Ramayana presents life situations and ethical questions in symbolic terms.
-The situation is debated by the characters, and finally, right prevails over wrong, good over evil.
+The situation is debated by the characters, and finally, right prevails over wrong and good over evil.
 For this reason, in Hindu Epics, the good, morally upright, law-abiding king is referred to as dharmaraja.

-In Mahabharata, the other major Indian epic, similarly, dharma is central, and it is presented with symbolism and metaphors.
-Near the end of the epic, the god Yama, referred to as dharma in the text, is portrayed as taking the form of a dog to test the compassion of Yudhishthira, who is told he may not enter paradise with such an animal, but who refuses to abandon his companion, for which decision he is then praised by dharma.
-The value and appeal of the Mahabharata is not as much in its complex and rushed presentation of metaphysics in the 12th book, claims Daniel H.H.
-Ingalls, because Indian metaphysics is more eloquently presented in other Sanskrit scriptures.
-The appeal of Mahabharata, like Ramayana, is in its presentation of a series of moral problems and life situations, to which there are usually three answers given, according to Ingalls: one answer is of Bhima, which is the answer of brute force, an individual angle representing materialism, egoism, and self; the second answer is of Yudhishthira, which is always an appeal to piety and gods, of social virtue and tradition; the third answer is of introspective Arjuna, which falls between the two extremes, and who, claims Ingalls, symbolically reveals the finest moral qualities of man.
-The Epics of Hinduism are a symbolic treatise about life, virtues, customs, morals, ethics, law, and other aspects of dharma.
+In Mahabharata, another major Indian epic, dharma is similarly central, and it is presented with symbolism and metaphors.
+Near the end of the epic, the god Yama, referred to as dharma in the text, is portrayed as taking the form of a dog to test the compassion of Yudhishthira, who is told he may not enter paradise with such an animal but who refuses to abandon his companion, for which decision he is then praised by dharma.
+The appeal of Mahabharata, like Ramayana, is in its presentation of a series of moral problems and life situations, to which there are usually three answers given.
+According to Daniel H. H. Ingalls Sr., one answer is of Bhima, which is the answer of brute force, an individual angle representing materialism, egoism, and self; the second answer is of Yudhishthira, which is always an appeal to piety and gods, of social virtue and tradition; the third answer is of introspective Arjuna, which falls between the two extremes and who, claims Ingalls, symbolically reveals the finest moral qualities of man.
 There is extensive discussion of dharma at the individual level in the Epics of Hinduism, observes Ingalls; for example, on free will versus destiny, when and why human beings believe in either, ultimately concluding that the strong and prosperous naturally uphold free will, while those facing grief or frustration naturally lean towards destiny.
 The Epics of Hinduism illustrate various aspects of dharma, they are a means of communicating dharma with metaphors.

-In Hinduism, dharma signifies behaviors that are considered to be in accord with Ṛta, the order that makes life and universe possible, and includes duties, rights, laws, conduct, virtues, and "right way of living".
+In Hinduism, dharma signifies behaviours that are considered to be in accord with Ṛta, the order that makes life and universe possible, and includes duties, rights, laws, conduct, virtues, and "right way of living".
 The concept of dharma was already in use in the historical Vedic religion, and its meaning and conceptual scope have evolved over several millennia.